step-/yad-lib/usr/share/doc/yad-lib/index.md

 **Options**

-`--strip` - Output non-documentation lines, that is, just the source code.
+`--strip` - Output non-documentation lines, that is, "Give me just the source code".

 **Positional parameters**